dracorp/various-scripts/README.md

-Meta project for a various scripts as submodule.
+Meta project for various scripts as submodule.

 To get all submodules: